Wedge-tailed Eagle – The Persecuted King

 Like all animal helpers, this animal will only appear when right and appropriate, and cannot be forced to visit you, commune with you, or share messages with you.
 You can contact wedge-tailed eagle in many ways, and if you live in Australia simply driving through the outback, or keeping your eyes to the skies will often reveal him soaring over your life and your soul.

-Meditation, visualisation, the use of shamanic modalities like drumming and rattling, are all ways to contact eagle.
+Meditation, visualisation, the use of practical animism modalities like drumming and rattling, are all ways to contact eagle.
 I have also found success using metal symbols, particularly in copper and brass.
 Doing rituals for or involving eagle during the day, under blue skies and the sun, or during summer, tend to be very successful.